mchawande/P2P-Web-File-Share/README.md

 -   Use a lockfile in CI for reproducible builds (commit package-lock.json and prefer `npm ci`)

 This server is stateless: peers and sessions are in-memory only; files are never stored on the server.

+## Troubleshooting mobile pairing

+If pairing fails on phones or over cellular data:

+-   Serve the site over HTTPS.
+Many mobile browsers limit WebRTC on insecure origins.
+-   Configure a TURN server reachable over TLS, e.g. `turns:turn.example.com:5349` with username/credential.
+-   Set environment variables:
+    -   `ICE_SERVERS` to include your TURN server(s)
+    -   `ICE_FORCE_RELAY=true` to force relay-only routing when needed
+    -   Example:
+        `ICE_SERVERS=[{"urls":["turns:turn.example.com:5349"],"username":"user","credential":"pass"}]`
+-   Ensure your proxy forwards WebSocket upgrades on `WS_PATH` without buffering.
+-   Check the in-page logs: it prints ICE states and candidate types (host/srflx/relay).
+If you see no relay candidates, the TURN config is not working.

 ## License